Corporate Social Responsibility

-Maureen O’Neil is President and CEO of the Canadian Health Services Research Foundation.
+Maureen O’Neil is President and CEO of the Canadian Foundation for Healthcare Improvement.
 Ms. O’Neil is also a member of the International Board of Governors of the Centre for International Governance Innovation and has been Chair of the Board of the International Centre for Human Rights and Democratic Development, Chair of the Board of Governors of Carleton University and President of The North-South Institute.

 Deanna Rosenswig, a Partner of Vantage Concepts, is a board director of Empire Life and The Dominion of Canada General Insurance Company.
 She was the Founding President of The MasterCard Foundation an Executive Vice President, Bank of Montreal and co-authored the bestseller 'Dreams Have No Expiry Date'.
 A former board member of Women’s World Banking, she is an advocate for microfinance institutions to help low income people become economically self-sustaining.

 Jean-Louis Roy, President of Partenariat International and visiting scholar at the Université de Montréal, is the former president and CEO of the International Centre for Human Rights and Democratic Development (Rights and Democracy).
 He serves on several boards of directors, including the Centre de la francophonie des Amériques, CRC Sogema, la Fondation des parlementaires québecois and the Montreal Council on Foreign Relations.